VanshPanchal0308/Esp32_Grp_chat/README.md

     * It overcomes the drawbacks of traditional wifi.

-    * It is self healing and self organizing in which if one of the decive losses power or gets disconnected then it automatically gets connected to its preferred device.It is self healing and self organizing in which if one of the decive losses power or gets disconnected then it automatically gets connected to its preferred device.
+    * It is self healing and self organizing in which if one of the decive losses power or gets disconnected then it automatically gets connected to its preferred device(node).

     * Only root node(root device) is need to be connected to router and all other devices are connected to each other by tree topology and hence range exceeds.
 ---

 ## **Tech Stack :**
-- C language
+- Embedded C
 - [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html)
 - [FreeRTOS](https://sravjti.in/embedded-systems-study-group/week6/week6.html#xtaskcreate)
 - [ESP-WIFI-MESH](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp-wifi-mesh.html)